G-Node/tonic/docs/quickstart.md

 }
 ```

-You may notice is reads credentials from a file called `testbot`.
+You may notice it reads credentials from a file called `testbot`.
 This file should have a username and password in JSON format and be in the working directory.

 `./testbot:`
 ```